ljedrz/pea2pea/README.md

 ### ⚡ Why pea2pea?

 * **Battle-Tested in Production:** This library has been vendored and deployed in high-throughput, real-world decentralized networks, successfully managing complex topologies and heavy traffic loads in production environments.
 * **Simplicity First:** No complex configuration objects, massive dependency trees, or rigid frameworks.
+You can audit the library yourself in a single afternoon.
 * **Async by Default:** Built on top of `tokio`, fully non-blocking and performant.
+* **Uncompromising Performance**: Designed as a zero-weight abstraction layer, the library imposes negligible overhead, allowing your application to saturate the underlying network hardware or loopback interface limits.
-* **Fast and Lightweight:** The potential throughput is over 40GB/s (tested locally on a single Ryzen 9 9950X), and a single node occupies from ~20kB to ~150kB of RAM.
-You can run **thousands** of them locally.
+* **Tiny Footprint**: A single node occupies from ~20kB to ~150kB of RAM, allowing you to run thousands of nodes locally.
 * **Meticulously Tested:** A comprehensive collection of tests and examples ensures correctness; there is no `unsafe` code involved.
 * **Complete Control:** You dictate the application logic, and control **every** byte sent and received.
 Use slightly altered nodes to fuzz-test and stress-test your production nodes.